Practice Policies & Patient Information

 Patient Charter

-We at The Portchester Practice use a team approach to provide the best possible Clinical Care.
-Having respect for you, your family and carers at all times, we aim to respond to your needs and the needs of the local community.
+We, at The Portchester Practice, employ a team-based approach to deliver the highest quality Clinical Care.
+Always demonstrating respect for you, your family, and caregivers, our primary goal is to be responsive to your needs and those of the local community.

-We will endeavour to treat you with courtesy, respect and sensitivity at all times.
-Patients will be treated as individuals and partners in their health care, irrespective of their ethnic origin, religious and cultural beliefs, gender, social class, disability or age.
+We will strive to treat you with courtesy, respect, and sensitivity in every interaction.
+Patients will always be treated as unique individuals and as partners in their healthcare journey, regardless of their ethnic background, religious and cultural beliefs, gender, social class, disability, or age.

-We strive to maintain the highest standards of medical practice at all times.
-The doctors and health professionals concerned maintain these standards through undertaking continuous professional learning and will review your care when seen in the practice.
+Maintaining the highest standards of medical practice is our constant aim.
+Our doctors and healthcare professionals uphold these standards through continuous professional development and will review your care during your visits to our practice.

-- Treat us all with the same courtesy and understanding.
-Abusive or threatening behaviour will not be tolerated and may result in removal from our list.
+- Treat all members of our staff with equal courtesy and understanding.
+Abusive or threatening behavior will not be tolerated and may result in removal from our patient list.

-- Request home visits only when you are too ill to come to the surgery.
-Ideally please ask for your visit before 10.30am.
-Visits requested after 10.30am may be postponed to the following day after discussion with the patient.
-Please be aware home visits are only for housebound patients.
+- Home visits should only be requested when you are too unwell to come to the surgery.
+Ideally, please request a home visit before 10.30 am.
+Requests made after 10.30 am may be deferred to the following day after discussing the situation with the patient.
+Please note that home visits are intended exclusively for housebound patients.

-- Allow us two working days to deal with your repeat prescription
+- Please allow us two working days to process your repeat prescription requests.

-- Please let us know if you change your name, address or telephone number.
-It is also very important to tell the hospital of your new address if you are on a waiting list for an operation
+- Notify us promptly if you change your name, address, or telephone number.
+It is equally important to inform the hospital of your updated address if you are on a waiting list for a surgical procedure.

-- If you are referred for a hospital outpatient appointment – please keep it or if you cannot attend inform he hospital as soon as possible.
+- If you are referred for a hospital outpatient appointment, please attend as scheduled, or if you cannot, inform the hospital as soon as possible.

-- Test results take time to reach us.
-The practice will contact you should any treatment or follow up be required.
-Enquiries about tests ordered by the hospital should be directed to that hospital and not the surgery.
+- Keep in mind that test results may take some time to reach us.
+The practice will get in touch with you if any treatment or follow-up is necessary.
+Inquiries regarding tests ordered by the hospital should be directed to the hospital and not to our surgery.

-- A 10 minute appointment is for one person and one problem only.
-Where another member of the family needs to be seen or if you have a long list of problems another appointment should be made.
+- A 15-minute appointment is intended for addressing one person’s one medical issue.
+If another family member needs to be seen or if you have multiple concerns, please schedule additional appointments.

-If you have any suggestions or matters you wish to bring to our attention there is a box in reception or alternatively you can write, email or speak to any member of staff, the manager or a member of the Patient Participation Group (PPG).
+If you have any suggestions or matters you wish to bring to our attention, you can submit a note at our reception or, alternatively, communicate via writing, email, or by speaking with any member of our staff, the manager, or a member of the Patient Participation Group (PPG).

 Personal Data